 - 3 - 1.
 Lower the throttle stick to the lowest position. - 2.
-Power ON the transmitter. - 3.
-Center all trims.
-The trims should always remain in the center position.
-If you feel the trims need to be adjusted please perform the trim flight procedure located towards the back of this manual. - 4.
-Attach the hook material to the helicopter frame and the loop material to the flight battery. - 5.
-Install the flight battery on the helicopter frame.
-Secure the flight battery with the hook and loop strap.
+Power ON the transmitter. - Center all trims.
+For the included MLP6 transmitter (RTF only), the trims are centered when you hear a longer tone while pressing the trim button.
+Move the trim in both directions until you hear the long tone. - 4.
+Attach the hook material to the helicopter frame and the loop material to the flight battery. - Install the flight battery on the helicopter frame.Secure the flight battery with the hook and loop strap.

-NOTICE: If the flight battery hook and loop strap is pulled too tight, it may result in a vibration or the tail rotor may drift during flight.
+NOTICE: If the flight battery hook and loop strap is pulled too tight, it may result in a vibration or the tail rotor may drift to the right during flight.
 If you experience either of these issues, loosen the strap slightly and fly again.